|

 in a tangible medium (photo, paper, CD, or video).
 Concepts,

-States.
-If a statement is made yet not recorded or published
+United States.
+If a statement is made yet not recorded

-it is not protected under the US copyright laws.
-In other
+or published it is not protected under the US copyright

-words things must be recorded in a physical form in order
+laws.
+In other words things must be recorded in a physical

 Any creative works that meets the definition

-1978, it is protected for the length of the authors life
+after 1978, it is protected for the length of the authors

 In the US original works can be registered

-work is not registered at the US Copyright Office, it is
+a creative work is not registered at the US Copyright

-make it easier to defend a copyright.
-Use of a copyright
+does however make it easier to defend a copyright.
+Use

-notice is encouraged to be included with creative works
+of a copyright notice is encouraged to be included with

-because it informs the public that the work is protected
+creative works because it informs the public that the

-by copyright, identifies the copyright owner, and shows
+work is protected by copyright, identifies the copyright

 In the US the Copyright Act of 1976 governs

-a number of other countries that assist copyright holders
+with a number of other countries that assist copyright

-is no international copyright law that grants immediate
+there is no international copyright law that grants

-countries do respect and offer some form of copyright protection.
+most developed countries do respect and offer some form

 Copyrights are often confused with trademarks.

-by manufacturers or merchants to identify their own goods
+or design, used by manufacturers or merchants to identify

 Unlike copyrights, protection of unregistered